 During free-range, watch how your rat moves.
 Is it avoiding putting any weight on one of its paws?
 Is it walking comfortably?
 Do they seem less active than normal?

 Monthly Rat Health Check

 Roughly once a month, it’s a good idea to give your rat a more thorough check over.

 As with the daily check, look at the eyes, ears and nose.
 Check the teeth for breakages.
 Top and bottom teeth may differ in colour, but the pairs of teeth should be a nice, uniform colour, and should be opaque.
 Is their mouth looking nice and pink inside?

 Give the rat a more thorough feel for any lumps.
 Roll the loose skin between their legs gently in your fingers, and give them a good scratch all over to check their skin for any bumps.

 Listen to the ‘rat phone’.
-This just means listening to your rat’s breathing by holding them to your like a telephone.
+This just means listening to your rat’s breathing by holding them to your ear like a telephone.
 If your rat is extra wiggly, across the back can be easier.
 You’re listening for any noisy breathing or wheeziness.

 Check the groin area for any unusual swelling, discolouring or discharge.
-As with the daily check, check the body any ‘sore’ spots, including the soles of the feet.
+As with the daily check, check the body for any ‘sore’ spots, including the soles of the feet.